alexjoverm/typescript-library-starter/README.md

 From now on, you'll need to use `npm run commit`, which is a convenient way to create conventional commits.

-Automatic releases are possible thanks to [semantic release](https://github.com/semantic-release/semantic-release), which publishes your code automatically on github and npm, plus generates automatically a changelog.
+Automatic releases are possible thanks to [semantic release](https://github.com/semantic-release/semantic-release), which publishes your code automatically on Github and npm, plus generates a changelog automatically.
 This setup is highly influenced by [Kent C. Dodds course on egghead.io](https://egghead.io/courses/how-to-write-an-open-source-javascript-library)

 ### Git Hooks

 There is already set a `precommit` hook for formatting your code with Prettier :nail_care:

-By default, there are 2 disabled git hooks.
+By default, there are two disabled git hooks.
 They're set up when you run the `npm run semantic-release-prepare` script.
 They make sure:
  - You follow a [conventional commit message](https://github.com/conventional-changelog/conventional-changelog)
  - Your build is not gonna fail in [Travis](https://travis-ci.org) (or your CI server), since it's runned locally before `git push`